vigneshsweekaran/vigneshsweekaran.github.io/docker/tutorials/Dockerfile/03-create-a-dokerfile-for-installing-openjdk15.md

 ```

 ##### Check the size of docker image
-Run the following command to check the docker images avilable in local machine
+Run the following command to check the docker images available in local machine
 ```
 docker images
 ```